Looijenga's Conjecture via Integral-affine Geometry: A Proof of Looijenga's Conjecture

-Let $R$ denote the region bounded by $L_1$, $L_2$, and the discrete hyperbola.
-Let $L$ be any line going through $v_0$ between $L_1$ and $L_2$ (for instance, we may assume $L$ is a line through $v_0$ and a vertex of the discrete hyperbola).
-Then the region bounded by $L$, $M\cdot L$, and $\phi(\tilde{P})$ is a fundamental domain for the action of $M$ on $R$, see figure \ref{fig8}.
-The integral-affine quotient is a cone over $P$ with the opposite orientation, which we denote $P^{op}$.
-It is the result of gluing the edge of the fundamental domain bounded by $L$ to the edge bounded by $M\cdot L$.

-We can in fact form a quotient and thus the cone $C$ glues to the boundary of $S$ to produce an integral-affine sphere The only extra singularity introduced is that at $v_0$.
-But $v_0$ may have rational coordinates.
-We therefore define {\it the order $k$ refinement} $(S[k],P[k],A)$ of an integral-affine surface $(S,P,A)$ by post-composing the charts on $S$ with multiplication by $k$ (the order $k$ refinement of $\Gamma(\mathcal{X}_0)$ corresponds to an order $k$ base change on $\mathcal{X}\rightarrow \Delta$).
-Let $k$ be an integer such that $v_0$ is an integral point of $(\hat{S}[k],\emptyset,A\cup\{v_0\})$.

-The fundamental domains of $(S[k],P[k],A)$ and $(C[k],P^{op}[k],\{v_0\})$, shown (up to refinement) in Figures \ref{fig6} and \ref{fig8}, are simply lattice polygons.
-We view a cut from a node smoothing as two overlapping-edges.
-We may triangulate these fundamental domains into basis triangles, and glue them together to give $(\hat{S}[k],\emptyset,A\cup\{v_0\})$ the structure of a triangulated integral-affine surface with singularities.
-Now that we have established the existence of such a triangulation of $(\hat{S}[k],\emptyset,A\cup\{v_0\})$, we choose amongst all of them one which attains the minimal possible number of edges emanating from $v_0$.
+The surgeries retain the property that $(x_i,y_i)$ is an oriented lattice basis, and hence $\partial S$ satisfies the conditions of Proposition \ref{complete}.
+Thus, we may complete $S$ to a sphere $\hat{S}=S\cup C$.
+Note that $S$ admits a triangulation into basis triangles, for instance, we may triangulate the polygonal fundamental domain shown in Figure \ref{fig6}.
+By Remark \ref{refine}, we may take an order $k$ refinement $\hat{S}[k]$ such that $\hat{S}[k]$ admits a triangulation into basis triangles.
+Now that we have established the existence of such a triangulation, we choose amongst all of them the one which attains the minimal possible number of edges emanating from $v_0$.